-ting your model running.
-Look for the Quick Start logo on the bottom

-7. Check servo operation • See page 18
+The following guide is an overview of the procedures for gettin corners of Quick Start pages. ng your model running.
+Look for the Quick Start logo on the bottom 1.
+Read the safety precautions on pages 4-6 ☐ 6.
+Check servo operation • See page 16 For your own safety, understand where carelessness and misuse could lead to personal injury.
 Make sure the steering servo is working correctly.

-8. Range test the radio system • See page 18

-Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.

-9. Detail your model • See page 12

-Install wings (if necessary) and apply other decals if desired.

-☐ 10.
-Drive your model • See page 23
+2. Charge the battery pack • See page 13 7.
+Range test the radio system • See page 16 Charge your battery now so it will be ready when you finish the other setup procedures.
+Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources. ☐ 3.
+Install batteries in the transmitter • See page 13 8.
+Detail your model • See page 10 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
+Apply other decals, if desired.
+4. Install battery pack in the model • See page 14 ☐ 9.
+Drive your model • See page 21 Your model requires a fully charged 7.2-volt battery pack.
 Driving tips and adjustments for your model.

-☐ 11.
-Maintaining your model • See page 29
+5. Turn on the radio system • See page 15 ☐ 10.
+Maintaining your model • See page 28 Make a habit of turning the transmitter on first and off last.
 Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.